tahsd/hsd21_project/README.md

 ```

 ## 6. Modify the code
-You will see two functions (LargeMM & ConvLowering) that have not been implemented in the fpga_api.cpp. (not fpga_api_on_cpu.cpp)
+You will see two functions (LargeMM & ConvLowering) that have not been implemented in the fpga_api.cpp.
 You can fill in the codes for the functions, though, since you have already done it in the lab09.
 Modify fpga_api.cpp based on your previous works.

 ## 7. Run it
 Run the validation code as below.
 ```
-python eval.py
+sh benchmark.sh
 ```
-Hopefully you will get 100% accuracy for the classfication task!
+Hopefully you will get 100% accuracy on the classfication task!

+---
+## Specification
+1. Accuracy on the classification task with CNN should be 100%.
+2. The PE controller should consist of (at most) 8x8 (=64) PEs.
+3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
+In HARV(harvest) state, the PE controller should write back the computed data to BRAM.

+---
+## Scoring Metrics
+1. Accuracy
+2. Inference Time

+---
+**Please use the Q&A board on ETL if you have questions or want more information about the project.**